tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 ## I. <a id="section1"></a>Introduction
 Today we are going to look at how to use JavaScript to alter HTML elements on the page.
 To do this we will need to utilize the DOM (Document Object Model).
-The DOM API defines methods and properties need to access and manipulate a web page.
+The DOM API defines methods and properties needed to access and manipulate the contents and style of a web page.

 ## II. <a id="section2"></a>Selecting and modifying elements on the page
 If you want to modify an HTML element, you first need to: